 The current Israeli Government is led by Prime Minister Netanyahu.
-Netanyahu’s Likud party heads a coalition of parties (Kulanu, Jewish Home, united Torah Judaism and Shas) after the March 2015 elections.
+Netanyahu’s Likud party heads a coalition of parties (Kulanu, Jewish Home, Shas and Agudat Israel) after the March 2015 elections.

 Australia has a warm and close relationship with Israel, which is supported strongly by Australia’s active Jewish community.
 The relationship has a strong historical dimension, dating back to the First World War when Australian forces fought in the region, including in modern-day Israel, alongside their Allied Counterparts against the Ottomans.
 Australia was the first country to vote in favour of the 1947 UN partition resolution.

-Australia and Israel have a healthy commercial relationship with two-way trade worth $961 million (2014).
-Our major merchandise export to Israel is live animals ($72 million), followed by aluminium ($27 million) and coal ($14 million).
+Australia and Israel have a healthy commercial relationship with two-way trade worth $1.2 billion (20145-15).
+Our major merchandise export to Israel is live animals ($68 million), followed by aluminium ($26 million) and coal ($15 million).
 There are opportunities for Australian companies to take greater advantage of Israel’s knowledge-based technologically advanced economy – particularly in areas of biotechnology, ICT, education and training.
 Investment is also growing.
 We encourage Israeli companies to view Australia as a regional base and as a supplier of sophisticated goods and services.

 Australia is deepening bilateral cooperation with Israel, in particular around innovation.
 In December 2015, Tel Aviv was announced as one of five offshore innovation Landing Pads as part of the Government’s National Innovation and Science Agenda.
 Australia is also negotiating a number of treaties with Israel on innovation and a double taxation agreement.